osmcode/osmium-tool/doc/osmium-fileinfo.md

 # NOTES

-Calculation of the SHA1 is only available when Osmium was compiled with support for it.
+Calculation of the SHA1 is only available if Osmium was compiled with support for it.
 Check **osmium --version** to see whether thats the case.